Tony Jacklin: PGA Tour

 Jacklin was successful at 1967 PGA Tour Qualifying School earning him playing privileges on the PGA Tour for the following year.
 He played regularly until the end of June 1968 and then returned to play a number of events in August.
 Early in 1968, he finished tied for 10th place in the Bing Crosby National Pro-Am and tied for 8th in the Tucson Open.
 In March in Florida he had more success, finishing tied for 4th in the Florida Citrus Open, joint runner-up in the Pensacola Open and winner of the Jacksonville Open in successive weeks.
 It was the first win by a British player in an important American event since the 1920s.
 His win earned him $20,000 and he also won the prize for the lowest aggregate score in the four Florida events.
 He finished tied for 22nd place in the Masters and had further top-10 finishes in the Tournament of Champions and the Cleveland Open.
 He finished the season 29th in the official money list with $58,495.
 Jacklin returned to Britain in July and finished tied for 18th in the Open Championship at Carnoustie.
 He failed to qualify for the U.S. Open after a second round 82 in his qualifying event, and didn't play in the PGA Championship, which was played the week after the Open.
 In October Jacklin made his debut in the Piccadilly World Match Play Championship, losing to Gary Player in the semi-finals, at the 37th hole.

 The 1969 Open Championship was held at Royal Lytham in July.
 He had rounds of 68-70-70-72 for a total of 280, 5-under-par.
 Bob Charles was two strokes behind with Roberto De Vicenzo and Peter Thomson a further stroke back.
 All the four players scored 72 on the final day.
 Jacklin was the first British winner of The Open since 1951.

 Jacklin was involved in one of the most memorable moments in Ryder Cup history at Royal Birkdale in the 1969 Ryder Cup, which ended in a tie.
 Six places in the team were allocated to the leaders of a points list after the 1969 Open Championship.
 Jacklin was one of the other six that were chosen by committee the following week.
 Jacklin played in all four pair sessions on the opening two days, winning three matches and halving the other, He played Jack Nicklaus in two singles matches on the final day, winning the morning match 4&3.
 In the afternoon match Jacklin made an eagle putt on the 17th to level the match.
 At the final hole, Nicklaus conceded Jacklin's two-foot putt, halving the match, and ending the Ryder Cup with a tied score.
 "The Concession" ended with the two golfers walking off the course with arms around each other's shoulders.
-Jacklin and Nicklaus later co-designed a golf course in Florida called "The Concession" to commemorate the moment.
+Jacklin and Nicklaus later co-designed a golf course in Florida called The Concession Golf Club to commemorate the moment.